American Legion Memorial Bridge (Potomac River): American Legion Bridge expansion

 In September 2017, Maryland Governor Larry Hogan announced plans to widen interstate highways I-270 and I-495 (Capital Beltway) with toll-funded express lanes planned, built, and operated through a public–private partnership (P3).
 It was announced on November 12, 2019, that the existing spans will be rebuilt and replaced with a new structure expanding capacity from eight to twelve lanes.

 On July 10, 2020, the Maryland Department of Transportation (MDOT) released its more than 18,000-page Draft Environmental Impact Statement (DEIS) on the project, which addresses the construction project's impacts on people and the environment.

 The expansion project would destroy large parts of Plummers Island, which is located immediately downstream of the bridge.
 It would destroy or require relocation of the channel that separates the island from the mainland, clear-cut trees, and level a significant portion of the island.
 The native beech forest on the mainland side would also have to be cut down; wetlands between the mainland and the island would be destroyed, which can lead to a heavy infestation with invasive plants.

 In August 2022 the Federal Highway Administration approved the proposed project.
 In October 2022 environmental and historic preservation groups filed suit against the state, citing deficiencies in the environmental review process and the projected impacts on Plummers Island.
-In November 2022 MDOT announced that it would not award a contract for construction of the proposed expansion project until after Governor Hogan has left office in January 2023.
-Decisions on the project will be made by the administration of newly-elected Governor Wes Moore and the Maryland Board of Public Works.
+In November 2022 MDOT announced that it would not award a contract for construction of the proposed expansion project until after Governor Hogan left office in January 2023.
+Decisions on the project will be made by the administration of newly elected governor Wes Moore and the Maryland Board of Public Works.

+In August 2023, MDOT applied for a federal grant to support rebuilding of the bridge and expand a portion of I-495 leading to the junction with I-270.

+In December 2024, Northern Virginia leaders shared that the NOVA community needs to continue to apply pressure for the bridge project to be initiated.
+Fairfax County Board of Supervisors Chairman Jeff McKay shared, "The bridge has to be rebuilt.
+It's way overdue.
+We're in a clock that is already ticking".